 Continuing with the high-resolution bonus photos, here is a shot of Arapahoe Square looking down 22nd Street.
 You can see the the Renaissance Stout Street lofts, The Douglas, the recently completed completed 2020 Lawrence and soon Legacy 22nd and the Curtis Street Lofts will rise!
 Lots of infill!

-There is a lot of infill going up north of Downtown Denver.
+There is a lot of infill going up northeast of Downtown Denver.
 It’s very exciting to see parking lots disappear in mass quantities.
 Renaissance Stout Street Lofts is expected to be complete by April 2014.

 At 21st and Curtis Street in the Arapahoe Square neighborhood, a small apartment project named Curtis Street Lofts has been planned.
 This is a 4-story building supplying Arapahoe Square with 12 rental units.